 - 2.1 This policy applies to all employees, consultants, sub-contractors, volunteers, interns, casual workers, apprentices and agency workers.
-It is not directed at learners who can instead raise genuine concerns about suspected wrongdoing by making a complaint to other member of staff in accordance with the Complaints Policy. - 2.2 Any worker who is unsure about whether to raise their concern under this policy or as a personal grievance under the College's grievance procedure is encouraged to approach the Chief People Officer (CPO) in confidence for advice.
+It is not directed at learners who can instead raise genuine concerns about suspected wrongdoing by making a complaint in accordance with the Compliments, Concerns and Complaints Policy. - 2.2 There is a difference between whistleblowing and raising a grievance: - whistleblowing is where an individual has a concern about a danger or illegality that has a public interest aspect to it, e.g. because it threatens students, third parties or the public generally; but - a grievance is a complaint that generally relates to an individual's own employment position or personal circumstances at work.